manolaz/agilelab-devops-technical-test/answer.md

 ## How do you deploy code to server?
 Do you use git pull for deployment?
 I am using GIT for deployment on dev/staging/product.
 Yes, I used "GIT PULL" for deployment, but found out today that is not very good pratice.
+It good if we which to use the "GIT SUBMODULE UPDATE" instead when having GIt with Submodules.